kristinam123/DWIT/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the Eclipse Public License 2.0 (EPL-2.0).
 See [LICENSE](LICENSE) for details.

 ---